 - the Affected Party’s obligations under this Agreement is suspended, to the extent to which they are affected by the relevant Force Majeure Event, for the duration of the Force Majeure Event.

-15. Limitation of liability
+14. Limitation of liability

-- if the breach relates to goods:
+- if the breach relates to Products:

-- the repair of such goods;
+- the repair of such Products;

-- the payment of the cost of replacing the goods or of acquiring equivalent goods; or
+- the payment of the cost of replacing the Products or of acquiring equivalent Products; or

-- if the breach relates to services:
+- if the breach relates to Services:

-- the supplying of the services again; or
+- the supplying of the Services again; or

-- the payment of the cost of having the services supplied again.
+- the payment of the cost of having the Services supplied again.

-15.4 Limitation of liability
+14.3 Limitation of liability

 - SiteMinder’s total aggregate liability in respect of all claims made under this Agreement (including in respect of any claims in tort or negligence) is limited to the total Fees paid by the Customer in the preceding 12 months.

-- the death or personal injury of a person, or damage to personal property, caused in each case by SiteMinder or its employees.
+- the death or personal injury of a person, caused in each case by SiteMinder or its employees; or

-16.1 IndemnitySiteMinder indemnifies and will and hold the Customer harmless against any claim that the SiteMinder Software, or the Customer’s use of the SiteMinder Software, infringes, or allegedly infringes, the Intellectual Property Rights of a third party (Indemnity Claim).
+15.1 IndemnitySiteMinder indemnifies and will hold the Customer harmless against any claim that the Products, or the Customer’s use of the Products in accordance with this Agreement, infringes the Intellectual Property Rights of a third party (Indemnity Claim).

-16.2 NotificationSiteMinder has no liability in respect of an Indemnity Claim under clause 16.1 unless the Customer complies with the following conditions:
+15.2 NotificationSiteMinder has no liability in respect of an Indemnity Claim under clause 15.1 unless the Customer complies with the following conditions:

 - as soon as reasonably practicable after becoming aware of an Indemnity Claim and in any event within 5 Business Days, the Customer must notify SiteMinder in writing, providing details of the Indemnity Claim;

-- the Customer must make no admission of liability;
+- the Customer must make no admission of liability; and

-- The parties must exhaust the following provisions before initiating any legal proceedings in court.
+- The parties must exhaust the following provisions before initiating any legal proceedings (which must be conducted in English).